Version 2.0 - Effective from September 2021

 This Acceptable Use Policy (the “Policy”) describes prohibited uses and activities in respect of the services (“Services”) provided by Harvest Digital Planning Pty Ltd (12 148 958 927) (“we”, “us” or “our”) for access to and use of our The HiVE Digital Engagement System (including any apps, databases, platforms, networks, websites and APIs) and any other related services.
-This Policy is incorporated by reference into The HiVE - Terms of Service (“Terms”).
+This Policy is incorporated by reference into The HiVE – SaaS Terms in Module A of the Agreement (“Terms”).

-All users of the Services (including Authorised Users and End Users) are required to comply with this Policy at all times.
+You must ensure that all users of the Services (including Authorised Users and End Users) comply with this Policy at all times.

 1. Prohibited uses